Providers

 Main results

-Our results show that a practice handover leads to a short-term increase in the total number of doctor visits and healthcare costs (primary and secondary care).
-This observation can mainly be explained by the new GP's reassessment of the patient's state of health.
-In the long term, we observe a persistent increase in the use of secondary care, outpatient costs, costs for laboratory analyses and costs per visit.
-This can be explained by a change in the practice style of new doctors, who are on average significantly younger and more often women.
-Earlier studies have shown that practice styles can vary considerably along these characteristics.
-For example, women perform laboratory analyses more frequently, are more likely to refer to a specialist and spend more time with their patients, all of which is consistent with our findings.
+Our results show that a practice transition leads to a short-term increase in the total number of doctor visits and healthcare costs (both primary and secondary care).
+This observation can primarily be explained by the new GP’s initial reassessment of patients' health conditions.
+In the long term, we observe a persistent increase in the use of secondary care, outpatient costs, laboratory analysis costs, and costs per doctor visit.
+This can be attributed to the differing practice styles of the new doctors, who, on average, are significantly younger and more often women.
+Previous studies have shown that practice styles vary substantially based on these characteristics.
+For instance, female doctors are more likely to conduct laboratory tests, refer patients to specialists, and spend more time with their patients—consistent with our findings.

-In contrast to our earlier study, in which we explicitly analysed practice closures without regulated succession, we find no decline in the use of primary care in the case of practice handovers.
-On the contrary, we even find evidence for a potential increase in the quality of primary care.
-We observe a significant increase in the prevalence of common chronic diseases that can be recognised by the medication prescribed.
-This may be due to the new GP diagnosing previously unrecognised conditions or may reflect a preference for the use of medication.
-The latter can in turn be explained by different practice styles.
-Overall, our study shows that, provided access to primary care is guaranteed, a change of GP does lead to a slight increase in costs, but the quality of treatment is also positively influenced.
-Such a change can therefore have a positive effect on patients' health.
+In contrast to our earlier study, where we specifically analyzed practice closures without a planned successor, we find no decline in primary care utilization following practice transitions.
+On the contrary, we even find evidence of a potential improvement in the quality of primary care.
+We observe a significant increase in the prevalence of common chronic diseases, as identified through prescribed medications.
+This could be due to the new GP diagnosing previously unnoticed conditions or reflecting a preference for using medications, which can be attributed to differing practice styles.
+Overall, our study shows that as long as access to primary care is maintained, a GP change may lead to a slight increase in costs but also positively impacts treatment quality.
+Such a transition can, therefore, have a positive effect on patients' health.

 Recommendations for health policy

-In view of the impending wave of GP retirements, policymakers should ensure that access to primary care is maintained.
-While practice closures without a successor, particularly in rural regions, have negative effects on healthcare provision, this is not the case with practice handovers.
-These findings emphasise the need to strive for uninterrupted primary care in order to maintain a cost-effective healthcare system.
-For example, patients of retiring GPs without a regular successor can be helped to find a suitable new GP.
-Alternatively, other medical professionals could be temporarily deployed to provide certain healthcare services, as is done in the USA with "practical nurses".
+Given the upcoming wave of GP retirements, policymakers should ensure that access to primary care remains intact.
+While practice closures without successors, particularly in rural areas, have negative effects on healthcare provision, this is not observed with practice transitions.
+These findings emphasize the importance of maintaining uninterrupted primary care to sustain a cost-efficient healthcare system.
+For example, patients of retiring GPs without planned successors could be assisted in finding a suitable new GP.
+Alternatively, other medical professionals could be temporarily employed to provide certain healthcare services, as is done in the United States with “practical nurses”.

 Files related to this publication